-- The name of the Advanced Server 11 service script is edb-as-11. - The name of the Advanced Server 10 service script is edb-as-10. - The name of the Advanced Server 9.6 service script is edb-as-9.6. - The name of the Advanced Server 9.5 (or prior) service script is ppas-9.x, where x specifies the version. - The name of the PostgreSQL 9.6 service script is postgresql-11. - The name of the PostgreSQL 9.6 service script is postgresql-10. - The name of the PostgreSQL 9.6 service script is postgresql-9.6.
+- The name of the Advanced Server 11 service script is edb-as-11. - The name of the Advanced Server 10 service script is edb-as-10. - The name of the Advanced Server 9.6 service script is edb-as-9.6. - The name of the PostgreSQL 9.6 service script is postgresql-11. - The name of the PostgreSQL 9.6 service script is postgresql-10. - The name of the PostgreSQL 9.6 service script is postgresql-9.6.

-7.2 Setting the EDB Audit Configuration Probe
+6.2 Setting the EDB Audit Configuration Probe

 Before configuring audit logging of Advanced Server servers, you must ensure that the EDB Audit Configuration probe is enabled.
-To open the Manage Probes tab and check the status of the probe, right click on the name of a registered Advanced Server server in the tree control, and select Manage Probes... from the Management menu
+To open the Manage Probes tab and check the status of the probe, right click on the name of a registered Advanced Server server in the tree control, and select Manage Probes... from the Management menu.